Contactless payment

 Changes to this page

 It's likely that we'll need to update this statement from time to time, so check back here regularly to find out more.
-This page was last updated in July 2024 to update the section 'Obtaining and using your personal information'.
+This page was last updated in December 2024 to provide details of a temporary change to the length of time we keep information about individual journeys made using a contactless payment card.